Dr. Kevin Ford

 While at FSU he studied conducting with Rodney Eichenberger serving as his assistant conductor for two years.
 He also studied conducting with Dr. André Thomas and wind band conducting with Dr. James Croft and continued his conducting training through workshops with Robert Shaw, Roger Wagner, Dale Warland, Frederic Fennel, and Arnold Gabriel.

-His professional memberships include the American Choral Directors Association in which he is Vice President of the Tennessee state chapter, the National Association for Music Education, the Tennessee Music Educators Association, East Tennessee Vocal Association, College Music Society, National Collegiate Choral Organization and the International Federation for Choral Music.
+His professional memberships include the American Choral Directors Association in which is a past President of the Tennessee state chapter, the National Association for Music Education, the Tennessee Music Educators Association, East Tennessee Vocal Association, College Music Society, National Collegiate Choral Organization and the International Federation for Choral Music.
 He has published choral arrangements and editions with Colla Voce and Moon of Hope publishing companies and has authored articles in the ACDA Choral Journal and the International Journal of Research in Choral Singing.
 He has served as guest conductor and adjudicator throughout the eastern U.S. and internationally in Montreal, Canada and Vienna, Austria where he guest conducted the choir from the University of Vienna.
-An enthusiastic supporter of current composers, he has conducted world premiers of works by Americans Dave Brubeck, Harry Bulow, Jonathan Bailey Holland and the U. S. premier of the Requiem by the Swedish composer Steve Dobrogosz with the combined choral forces of UTC and the UTC Symphony Orchestra.
+An enthusiastic supporter of current composers, he has conducted world premiers of works by Americans Dave Brubeck, Harry Bulow, Jonathan Bailey Holland, Ethan McGrath, and the U. S. premier of the Requiem by the Swedish composer Steve Dobrogosz with the combined choral forces of UTC and the UTC Symphony Orchestra.